2dengine/love.scene/readme.md

 ```

 ## Camera
-Cameras can be transformed just like regular nodes and can also render what's around them onto a view object.
+Cameras can be transformed just like regular nodes and can also render their surroundings onto a view object.
 ```
 local view = love.scene.newView()
 local root = love.scene.newLayer(0, 0)